How to Crate Train Your Puppy: 3 Easy Steps

 Step 3: Longer periods

 Once they’ve gotten used to eating in the crate, you need to teach them to stay in there for a longer period of time without a full meal.
-Create a command like “go to your crate” (or something more creative!) and urge them into the crate, rewarding them with a treat.
+Create a command like “go to your crate” (or something more creative!) and encourage them into the crate, rewarding them with a treat.
 Then, close the door, sit in the room quietly for a moment, and leave for around ten minutes.
 Repeat this process, leaving for a longer and longer amount of time until the dog is comfortable in the crate without you there.

 Once you’ve completed this step, it’s just the same basic principles when it comes to leaving the house and putting them to bed.
 Make sure that the crate is comfortable and has things in it to keep your puppy occupied, such as safe toys.
 While they’re still very young, puppies shouldn’t be left alone for longer than an hour for each month they’ve been alive, so don’t go missing for too long.
+Sensitively handling separation anxiety in a puppy can be a tricky business so being patient, kind and slow will have long-term benefits.

 Crate Training Tips: